5 Misconceptions About Your Lawn in the Winter Months

 Myth 5: Once a plant is damaged, there is no going back.

 Wait!
-Before you take out the plant or prune what looks to be damaged wood, be sure that it is actually dead.
+Before you take out the plant or prune what looks to be damaged wood, be sure that it is dead.
 Even dead-looking plants may still be alive.
 The best way to determine if a plant is dead or not is to wait until the spring and see if it starts new growth.
 If you can’t wait, check the plant tissue with a small knife to see if the tissue is green or brown.
 Some plants take a long time before showing growth, so be patient.

 In conclusion, the cold winter months won’t destroy your yard.
 The snow helps your lawn survive, and the plants are made to hibernate in the harsh cold.